Khetrani language

 Khetrānī, or Khetranki, is an Indo-Aryan language of north-eastern Balochistan.
-It is spoken by the majority of the Khetrans, a Baloch tribe that occupies a hilly tract in the Sulaiman Mountains comprising the whole of Barkhan District as well as small parts of neighbouring Kohlu District to the south-west, and Musakhel District to the north.
-The ethnic Khetran population found to the east in the Vehova Tehsil of Taunsa Sharif District of Punjab instead speak Saraiki.
+It is spoken by the majority of the Khetrans, an ethnolinguistic tribe that occupies a hilly tract in the Sulaiman Mountains comprising the whole of Barkhan District as well as small parts of neighbouring Kohlu District to the south-west, and Musakhel District to the north.
 Alternative names for the language attested at the start of the 20th century are Barāzai and Jāfaraki.

-Khetrani has grammatical features in common with both Saraiki and with Sindhi, but is not mutually intelligible with either.
+Khetrani has grammatical features in common with both Sindhi and with Saraiki, but is not mutually intelligible with either.
 Khetrani has a relatively small number of Balochi loanwords in its vocabulary.
 Khetrani was formerly a dialect continuum of both Sindhi and Saraiki.

 It is likely to have been formerly spoken over a wider area, which has been reduced with the expansion of Pashto from the north and Balochi from the south-east.
 The earlier suggestion that Khetrani might be a remnant of a Dardic language has been found "difficult to substantiate" by more detailed recent research.